 Which hobbies make you attractive to the opposite sex?

-When it comes to bringing the opposite sex out in a sweat, which hobbies will make you most attractive? eharmony investigates
+When it comes to bringing the opposite sex out in a sweat, which hobbies will make you most attractive? eharmony investigates.

 Women want a well-travelled fitness fanatic who loves the theatre while men desire a cosmopolitan photographer with a passion for exercise, according to our brand new research study.

-We’ve analysed millions of communications between eharmony members and found that men who list travelling, exercise, theatre, dancing and cooking receive most interactions from women online.
+We’ve analysed millions of communications1 between eharmony members and found that men who list travelling, exercise, theatre, dancing and cooking receive most interactions from women online.
 Outdoor interests, politics, pets, photography and watching sport make up the remainder of the top 10 most attractive interests.